vmware/photon/docs/kubernetes.md

 photon-node          name=photon-node-label     Ready
 ```

+If the node status is `NotReady`, verify that the firewall rules are permissive for Kubernetes.

 * Deletion of nodes: To delete _photon-node_ from your Kubernetes cluster, one should run the following on photon-master (please do not do it, it is just for information):

 ```sh
 kubectl delete -f ./node.json
 ```

-*You should be finished.*

-**The cluster should be running.
-Launch a test pod.**
+That's it.
 You should have a functional cluster.
+You can now launch a test pod.
 Check out [Kubernetes 101](http://kubernetes.io/docs/user-guide/walkthrough/) for an introduction to working with Kubernetes.